AHSNs are driving adoption of a number of transformative technologies and medicines through the Rapid Uptake Products (RUP) programme.

-The programme has been designed to support stronger adoption and spread of proven innovations.
-It identifies and supports products with NICE approval that support the NHS Long Term Plan’s key clinical priorities, but have lower than expected uptake to date.
+The programme was designed to support stronger adoption and spread of proven innovations.
+It identified and supported products with NICE approval that align to the NHS Long Term Plan’s key clinical priorities, but have lower than expected uptake to date.

-Three innovations are being supported through the current RUP Programme (click the links to jump to the relevant section):
+Three innovations were supported through the 2022/2023 RUP Programme (click the links to jump to the relevant section):

-- Measuring fractional exhaled nitric oxide (FeNO) concentration in asthma: products NIOX VERO and NObreath
+- Measuring fractional exhaled nitric oxide (FeNO) concentration in asthma

 Measuring fractional exhaled nitric oxide (FeNO) concentration in asthma: products NIOX VERO and NObreath

-FeNO (fractional exhaled nitric oxide) is a point of care test to measure type two inflammation in airways, which augments and supports the accuracy of asthma diagnosis.
-The aim of this innovation will be to improve patient care and outcomes by more effective diagnosis of patients suspected of having asthma.
+FeNO (fractional exhaled nitric oxide) is a point of care test to measure type two inflammation in airways, which supports faster and more accurate asthma diagnoses.

 Wessex AHSN have created a FeNO implementation pack.
 Access the free FeNO testing implementation resources.

-Health Education England (HEE) eLearning for healthcare along with partners including Wessex AHSN have developed a number of eLearning modules, focused on FeNO in Asthma.
+Health Education England (HEE) eLearning for healthcare have developed a number of FeNO eLearning modules.
+Access the FeNO eLearning modules on the HEE website.

-In a Health Innovation podcast from the AHSN Network host Dr Phil Jennings talks to severe asthma sufferer Emma Thompson and Carol Stonham, a Senior Nurse Practitioner and the Executive Chair of the Primary Care Respiratory Society about FeNO testing and its benefits.
+In a Health Innovation podcast from the AHSN Network host Dr Phil Jennings talks to severe asthma sufferer Emma Thompson and Carol Stonham, a Senior Nurse Practitioner and the Executive Chair of the Primary Care Respiratory Society, about FeNO testing and its benefits.
+Listen to the Health Innovation Podcast.

 Lipid Management: High Intensity Statins, Ezetimibe and PCSK9 inhibitors